kwef/kwef.github.com/_posts/2014-01-27-are-you-an-effective-team.md

 On the other hand, positive things *have* happened.
 I sometimes haven't noticed that I've got something gnawing away at my mind until I take that split second of mindfulness to introspect on my emotional landscape.
 Thus, everyday honesty to others has given me more room to be honest to myself/.
 Of equal importance, unexpected radical honesty about my life and feelings has led to some wonderful moments of connection, some with people with whom I did not expect to connect.

 Radical emotional honesty, even (especially) when it seems not to be the expected response, can make a meaningful dent in the problem of socially scripted dishonesty and disconnection.
 By being more mindful of words and more honest about feelings, maybe our friends and ourselves can form a more effective team.

+(Further reading: [This New York Times article](http://www.nytimes.com/2014/01/20/opinion/the-how-are-you-culture-clash.html?_r=0) discusses how the American "how are you" exchange strikes Russians the wrong way; the reaction described in the article is similar to what I'm talking about.)